Do Career Counselors Need a License?

 How I Help Clients Navigate This Choice

 As a coach and HR/L&D specialist, I help professionals design career pathways that reflect both ambition and mobility.
-My method combines assessment, strategic planning, and skills-building with pragmatic steps to manage legal and ethical boundaries when practicing across jurisdictions.
-If you want a tailored roadmap to build a career that blends coaching, career development, and expatriate planning, I offer one-on-one sessions to build that plan.
+My method combines assessment, strategic planning, and skills-building with pragmatic steps to manage legal and ethical boundaries when practising across jurisdictions.
+If you want a tailored roadmap to build a career that blends coaching, career development and expatriate planning, I offer one-on-one sessions to build that plan.

 Schedule a free discovery call and we’ll map your roadmap to a clear, confident career.